Leadwerks/Documentation/2ddrawing.md

 | 0, framebuffer.size.y | bottom-left of the screen |
 | framebuffer.size.x, framebuffer.size.y | bottom-right of the screen |

+## Tiles

+Leadwerks 5 uses persistent objects that stay on the screen.
+This provides better performance and easier management of 2D shapes.
+The basic drawing primitive in Leadwerks is called a [Tile](Tile.md).
+Tiles come in three forms and can be used to display rectangles, images, or text.

-## Tile Orientation
+### Tile Orientation

-By default, a tile's position is oriented around its upper-left corner.
+Like screen coordinates, a tile's position is oriented around its upper-left corner.
 This way if you position a tile at (0, 0) it will be visible in the top-left corner of the screen.

 The code below creates a single tile and places it at coordinate (10, 10).